-The Registrars are responsible to finalize the basis of the allotment in the IPO.
+The Registrars are responsible for finalizing the basis of the allotment in the IPO.
 They create a final list of applications that are valid and eligible and delete the invalid ones.

-The Lead Manager coordinates with them to ensure that the flow of applications from the collecting centers to getting them processed and all other essential steps are followed in time.
-The Registrar along with the Lead Manager ensures that the process is followed right until the end.
+The Lead Manager coordinates with them to ensure that the flow of applications from the collecting centres to getting them processed and all other essential steps are followed in time.
+The Registrar, along with the Lead Manager, ensures that the process is followed right until the end.

 In the IPO process, the bankers play a critical role by enabling the movement of funds and making clear funds status available to the registrars to finalize the basis of allotment.